core-hacked/tesla-custom-wraps-gallery/README.md

 1. Tailwind CSS
 2. JSZip
-3. TDS (Tesla Design System - Compiled CSS File, from cdn-design.tesla.com | v9.1.2)
+3. TDS (Tesla Design System - Compiled CSS File, pulled from cdn-design.tesla.com | v9.1.2)
 4. Cyber-Theme.css - Locally embedded

 > Note: All assets or brand names are property of their respective owners, Cybertruck, Model S, Model 3, Model X, Model Y, Tesla, and the "Tesla" logo are trademarks of Tesla, Inc.